Camp Sonshine

 Q: How did you get the name "Solaris"?

-A: After about 8 years of being open, we saw the need for a place for our teen campers to go.
+A: After about 8 years of being open as an organization, we saw the need for a place for our teen campers to go.
 Just when we started praying about it, we were graciously gifted a second site from a Nebraska camp.
 We named it Camp Solaris!

 Solaris comes from two words.
 “Sol” is latin for “Sun” & “Polaris” is known commonly as the North Star.
 It is one of the brightest stars in the sky and historically is used for navigation.
 Our hope is that Camp Solaris points to the one true guiding light in the lives of our campers.